Automatic Segmentation and Visualization of Choroid in OCT with Knowledge Infused Deep Learning: Experiments

-We compare the proposed shadow elimination pipeline with the A-line based AC algorithm \cite{girard2011shadow} and our previous implementation of this shadow localization and elimination pipeline, which used the CTI as the inpainting algorithm \cite{yang2019enhancing}.
+Figure~\ref{shadow1} demonstrates an example of using the U-Net in the segmentation of the retinal vessel shadows on the RPE projection image.
+The U-Net output is further processed to retrieve the shadow mask using dilation and erosion.
+The U-Net achieves superior performance on the vessel shadow segmentation with a Acc of 0.969, a AUC of 0.938, a IoU of 0.901, and a Sen of 0.967.
+After the dilation and erosion, the vessel caliber is around 5 pixels wider than that of the original shadow, which makes sure the shadow could be completely removed by the Deshadow-Net.\\ Ronneberger \textit{et al.} have demonstrated the U-Net was capable of achieving excellent segmentation performance with tens of training samples \cite{ronneberger2015u}.
+Here we found the U-Net could be efficient with less training samples.
+Figure~\ref{unet} demonstrates the AUC and Acc values as functions of the number of training samples for the RPE shadow segmentation.
+As shown in the figure, the AUC and Acc values are close to 0.9 with a single training sample.
+The two metrics trend to be stable when the number of training images is large than 5, which may be related to the high uniformity of the morphological patterns of the retinal vessel shadows among different OCT volumes.\\ We compare the proposed shadow elimination pipeline with the A-line based AC algorithm \cite{girard2011shadow} and our previous implementation of this shadow localization and elimination pipeline, which used the CTI as the inpainting algorithm \cite{yang2019enhancing}.
 Figure~\ref{shadow2} demonstrates the visual examples of the shadow elimination.
 From left to right: the original \textit{en face} choroid image, the shadow mask, and the shadow elimination results using different methods.
 The second and third rows are the zoom-in views inside the blue and yellow boxes in the first row, respectively.
 The last row are the corresponding vessel maps.\\ As shown in the figure, the original choroidal vasculature is conterminated by the retinal vessel shadows at the locations shown in the shadow mask.
 Inside the zoom-in views, the AC could enhance the contrast of the choroidal vessels and minimize small vessel shadows but could not get rid of the large vessel.
 Using the localization and elimination strategy, both the large and small vessel shadows could be thoroughly eliminated, but as shown in the zoom-in views, the CTI introduces unnatural artefacts compared with the proposed method.\\ The vessel shadows could be treated as the real vessels in clinical assessment, which would cause the overestimation of the VD.
 The calculated VD values of the vessel maps in the last row of Fig.~\ref{shadow2} are: 0.510 for the original choroid, 0.504 for the AC, 0.501 for the CTI, and 0.500 for the proposed method.
 We also calculate a VD of 0.499 without including the shadow areas.
 The results are in accordance with the overestimation assumption, in which the original image has the highest VD.
 The AC method could eliminate part of the shadows thus lower the VD.
 The CTI and proposed method could further lower the VD because they remove the shadows completely.
 Besides, their VDs are very close to that of the masked vessel map, which indicate the effectiveness of this shadow localization and elimination pipeline.
 We checked the VDs of other testing datasets,which follow the exactly same trend.
 However, because the variation of the VDs among different eyes are much larger than that of the shadow elimination, we did not include their average values and standard deviations here.